Sound Attenuation: Diesel Powered Equipment

 Factors to Consider for Proper Sound Attenuation

-- Thickness of the materials used will affect the attenuation.
+- The thickness of the materials used will affect the attenuation.

 - All panels must be butted up to each other to assure that there is no sound leakage.